What's with all the pigeons?!

 According to Skinner, when we fail to properly correct behavior (facilitated by and through machines), we are at risk of "losing our pigeons."
 But I'd contend that with this unexamined behaviorist bent of (ed-)tech, we actually find ourselves at risk of losing our humanity.

-(I will post some of the latest news and analysis about pigeons on the blog that accompanies this writing/research project.)
+(From time to time, I post stories about pigeons that catch my eye on the blog that accompanies this writing/research project.)

 Image credits: Bryan Mathers